BramVan-Oosterhout/katacoda-scenarios/foswiki1/extensions/step02.md

 * _EXTRACT_ - supports the extraction of a list from a specified text
 * _SUBST_ - supports substitution is a chunk of text

-Use the configure page to install _FilterPlugin_ if you have not already done so..
+Use the configure page to install _FilterPlugin_ if you have not already done so.

 ## _The EXTRACT macro_

 The _EXTRACT_ macro can extract text from a given text or topic.
-In _Sandbox.ExtensionsStep2_ try: ```
+In _Sandbox/Exercises.Step2_ try: ```
 %EXTRACT{
         text="The quick brown fox jumped over the lazy dog" pattern="(The|the)"